Byron/gitoxide/README.md

 * [ ] A [syncthing] like client/server application.
 This is to demonstrate how lower-level crates can be combined into custom applications that use only part of git's technology to achieve their very own thing.
 Watch out for big file support, multi-device cross-syncing, the possibility for untrusted destinations using full-encryption, case-insensitive and sensitive filesystems, and extended file attributes as well as ignore files.
+* An event-based database that uses commit messages to store deltas, while occasionally aggregating the actual state in a tree.
+Of course it's distributed by nature, allowing people to work offline.
+    - It's abstracted to completely hide the actual data model behind it, allowing for all kinds of things to be implemented on top.
+    - Commits probably need a nanosecond component for the timestamp, which can be added via custom header field.
+    - having recording all changes allows for perfect merging, both on the client or on the server, while keeping a natural audit log which makes it useful for mission critical databases in business.
+    * **Applications**
+      - Can markdown be used as database so issue-trackers along with meta-data could just be markdown files which are mostly human-editable?
+Could user interfaces be meta-data aware and just hide the meta-data chunks which are now editable in the GUI itself?
+Doing this would make conflicts easier to resolve than an `sqlite` database.
+      - A time tracker - simple data, very likely naturally conflict free, and interesting to see it in terms of teams or companies using it with maybe GitHub as Backing for authentication.
+        - How about supporting multiple different trackers, as in different remotes?

 [syncthing]: https://github.com/syncthing/syncthing
 [fossil-scm]: https://www.fossil-scm.org